goustoben/gousto-webclient/readme.md

 To run a specific tag (look at the end of the test files for the tags) use:
 `npm run test -- --tag gousto`

-Staging e2e tests run using a selenium server hosted on AWS.
-You may need to check the health of this server if the tests are not running properly - the `i-staging-selenium` EC2 instance.

 ## [Code editor setup](#code-editor-setup)
 Please install [EditorConfig](https://editorconfig.org/) for your text editor or IDE, it basically support most if not all commonly used editors (Sublime Text, VS Code, Vim, Brackets, Atom, all JetBrains products and etc).
 The purpose of this plugin is to ensure that everyone pushes code with the same code indentation, spacing and some other less common known configs such as ensure all file to have a final new line.
 It is super simple to use, just install the plugin then you won't need to do anything else.
 The plugin will automatically apply indentation rules from the .editorconfig file in the root of the repo.